tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 The AVR side must use SC16IS750 like other Uno WiFi libraries or the firmware must be modified to put pin 4 LOW for using direct serial connection.
 Possible library is WifiEsp.

-## Pin 4

-Pin GPIO4 of the ESP8266 is on Uno WiFi Dev Ed connected to an electronic switch which opens the direct serial communication between ATmega328 and ESP8266.

-This direct connection can be set to higher baudrate then the path thru IO expander.
-Tested is 115200 baud.

-The pin 4 must be set LOW to activate the serial line. *It remains a mystery for now, why the pin is in HIGH state at boot.
-Not one of the firmwares sets it HIGH.
-Perhaps the bootloader does it.*

-With the serial of AVR connected to ESP8266 it can’t be used for USB sketch uploading and Serial Monitor as it is the case with other equipment connecting to UART serial connection.

-Alternative to uploading sketch over USB is OTA upload.
-Alternative to Serial Monitor is Telnet.

-# WiFi Link firmware
+## WiFi Link firmware

-## Initial serial flashing
+### Initial serial flashing

 The GitHub repository of the WiFi Link firmware contains [binaries of version 1.0.0](https://github.com/arduino-org/arduino-firmware-wifilink/releases/tag/1.0.0).
 There are two files:

 * `ArduinoFirmwareWiFiLink-UNO_WIFI_DEV_ED-1.0.0.bin` - to write from address 0, contains bootloader and the firmware functions.
 * `ArduinoFirmwareWiFiLink-WEB_PANEL-1.0.0.bin` - to write from flash address 0x300000.
 It is an image of ESP file system SPIFFS, containing static file for the Web Panel.
 The file is 1 MB big.

 For flashing you need the esptool.
-You can use the python script or if you installed "Arduino Uno WiFi Dev Ed Library", then you can use packaged esptool from tools/UnoWiFi/tool/bin in your sketches folder Arduino/.
+You can use the python script or if you installed "Uno WiFi Updater Plugin", then you can use packaged esptool from tools/UnoWiFi/tool/bin in your sketches folder Arduino/.

 If you didn't install the "Arduino Uno WiFi Dev Ed Library", install the WiFi Link library.
 You will need the EspRecovery sketch from examples of one of these libraries.